The Synthetic Absorption Line Spectral Almanac (SALSA): Meshless Voronoi Ray-Tracing

 Algorithm \ref{alg:trace} gives the pseudo-code of the approach \citep[see also][who recently discuss a similar algorithm for integrations of FRB dispersion measure]{konietzka25}.
 Its inputs are a pre-constructed tree $\mathcal{T}$, the array of Voronoi cell positions $\vec{x_i}$, the ray starting position $\vec{r_0}$, the ray direction unit vector $\hat{r}$, and the total ray pathlength $S$.
 The \textsc{save\_intersection} function builds the two outputs: ordered lists of intersected cell path-lengths $\delta x$ and cell indices $\mathcal{I}$.
 The \textsc{tree\_nearest} function returns the index of the closest cell using $\mathcal{T}$ (details omitted).
 We also omit details related to handling of periodic boundary conditions.
 Note that the stack $\mathcal{S}$ of cell index and distance pairs holds previous failed candidates, and only accelerates the bisection searches, but is not strictly required.
 Finally, \textsc{intersect} is a helper function that performs the geometrical ray-Voronoi face plane intersection test, as shown in Algorithm \ref{alg:intersect}.

 In practice, the tree is first constructed and then the above function is called in a loop over rays within a shared memory, thread parallel context.
 The performance of this algorithm is excellent.
 We also develop, and compare to, a traditional ray-tracing algorithm, that has the following steps: (i) explicitly construct the global Voronoi mesh, (ii) obtain the natural neighbor connectivity information of each cell, (iii) perform ray-plane intersection against each neighbor face, (iv) identify the closest positive intersection to determine the pathlength in the current cell as well as the next cell, (v) iterate.

-Even neglecting the mesh construction cost of the first step, which is more expensive than constructing the octtree needed for the meshless algorithm, we find that the meshless algorithm is actually much faster in practice.\footnote{By a factor of several: roughly 6x in the case of full-box rays through TNG50-4.
-We also compare the outcomes of the meshless and full mesh algorithms to verify the correctness of our new approach.}
+Even neglecting the mesh construction cost of the first step, which is more expensive than constructing the octtree needed for the meshless algorithm, we find that the meshless algorithm is actually much faster.
+In practice, the speed-up can be a factor of several: roughly 6x in the case of full-box rays through TNG50-4.
+We also compare the outcomes of the meshless and full mesh algorithms to verify the correctness of our new approach.